TerjeOtsa/group-4-exam-ACIT4620/README.txt

 This script will train the model and plot the training and validation loss.

 Model to import into livefeed.py
-This script (NeuralNetwork.py) is only used to import into the live feed script Real-Time Emotion Detection
+This script (NeuralNetwork.py) is only used to import the NeuralNetwork into the live feed script Real-Time Emotion Detection
-Ensure the trained model file (e.g., emotion_classifier_0.5drop.pth) is in the same directory.
+Ensure the trained model file (e.g., emotion_classifier_100edrop.pth) is in the same directory.

 Run the real-time detection script: python livefeed.py